skilld-labs/trino-odbc/docs/markdown/setup/aad-saml-setup.md

 1. Creating the SAML identity provider.

-2. Creating an IAM role for access to Timestream.
+2. Creating an IAM role for access to Trino.

-3. Creating an IAM policy allowing the IAM role to generate an AWS STS token to connect to Timestream.
+3. Creating an IAM policy allowing the IAM role to generate an AWS STS token to connect to Trino.

 #### Create a SAML Identity Provider
 1. Sign in to the AWS Management Console.